agile-dev-assignments/project-setup-team-ikedacho-visionary/README.md

     *   03-06-2021: Completed Project Prototype, first version.
     *   03-08-2021: Polishing previous work and working on CONTRIBUTING.md.
     *   03-10-2021: Sprint 1 planning finished.
+    *   03-15-2021: Front-end development: components.
-    *   Next on Schedule: Front-end development based on prototype.
+    *   Next on Schedule: Front-end development: pages.
 *   ### Instruction on Building and Testing
     *   Complete function or module given assumed inputs and desired outputs.
     *   Unit test on function or module upon completion if possible.